-Line 54 - If line 52 is a negative amount, enter the amount of overpayment you wish to be refunded.
-You must attach either a Form CT-189-WR, Claim for Refund of Section 189 Tax and Tax Surcharges, with Schedule D completed or a statement requesting a refund signed by an elected officer or an authorized person.
+Line 54 - If line 52 is a negative amount, enter the overpayment amount from line 52 to be refunded.
+You must attach either a Form CT-189-WR with Schedule D completed or a statement requesting a refund signed by an elected officer or an authorized person.